Xiaoran-Cheng/Xiaoran-Cheng.github.io/index.md

 ## About Me

 I am a first-year Ph.D. student in the Department of Statistics at the Pennsylvania State University.
-I am working with Professor Sen Na on a AI4Sci project.
+I am working with Professor Sen Na on an AI4Sci project.

 ## Research Interests